 Every website host provides clients with simple directions on how to transfer their website files.
 And, before you launch your dream football site, ask your family/friends to test it out for you.
 Glitches in the code can mean the difference between a visitor converting or bouncing away to a competitor fantasy football website.

-When it comes to marketing your fantasy football website, be sure it is optimized for search (if you are working with a reputable website developer, they will properly setup your on-page foundation).
+Search Optimization should be present for marketing your fantasy football website.
+If you are working with a reputable website developer, they will properly setup your on-page foundation.
 Take advantage of social media websites like Facebook and Twitter.
 Or send out an email blast inviting other fantasy football players to check out your new website.

 As smartphones continue their market penetration — and technology becomes more affordable to the masses), businesses have shifted their digital strategy to meet consumers on their preferred device: mobile.
 And the fantasy sports / legal gambling industry isn’t leaving any money on the table when it comes to capturing players on mobile devices.